 Watch out for prepayment penalties

 Maybe you don’t have enough cash to buy a car but want to get a loan and pay it off early when you have the money.
 This idea is viable if the lender doesn’t charge prepayment penalties.
 But it could backfire if that is not the case.

 Prepayment penalties can make it impossible to reduce the principal balance if you make extra payments towards your loan since the lender may apply it to payment due the following month.
 You could also face challenges if you decide to refinance your loan and find that it’s not worth the cost just to break even or lose money in the end.

 Carefully review loan agreements for prepayment penalties before signing on the dotted line.
 You can also ask your lender if there are disclosures related to these costs that you don’t quite understand.

 The bottom line

 You can make payments over time and build credit with a car loan — paying cash doesn’t afford you this luxury.
 Still, paying cash alleviates the burden of monthly car payments for years to come, but isn’t without risk.
-Ultimately, you must weigh the benefits and drawbacks of each to decide what’s best for your financial situation.
+Ultimately, weigh the benefits and drawbacks of each to decide what’s best for your financial situation.